johanols/android_device_vernee_apollo_lite/README.md

-# Vernee Apollo X - LineageOS 14.1 / Mokee 7.1.2 / RR 7.1.2
+# Vernee Apollo X - LineageOS 14.1
 ==============

-This branch is device for building of the LineageOS 14.1 and other 7.1.2 ROMs.
-For more information about building the ROM, read our [build manual](manual).
+This branch is device for building of the LineageOS 14.1.

 ---